pivotal-cf/kiln/TILE_AUTHOR_GUIDE.md

 There are similar simple scripts for a small test tile illustrating similar usage patterns to the follwoing example.
 See [hello-tile](https://github.com/crhntr/hello-tile).
 Hello Tile consumes a single custom BOSH Release, [hello-release](https://github.com/crhntr/hello-release), from a GitHub release.
-It does not upload the release to PivNet but adds the built tile to a GitHub Release.
+It does not upload the release to TanzuNet but adds the built tile to a GitHub Release.

 #### <a id="kiln-fetch-example"></a> **EXAMPLE** Using Kiln to Download BOSH Release Tarballs
 This starts from an empty directory and downloads the latest BPM release from bosh.io.